Chefcurry4/HI-VAE-/README.md

 # HI-VAE

-This repository contains the implementation of our Heterogeneous Incomplete Variational Autoendoder model (HI-VAE).
+This repository contains the implementation of our Heterogeneous Incomplete Variational Autoencoder model (HI-VAE).
 It has been written in Python, using Tensorflow.

 The details of this model are included in this [paper](https://arxiv.org/abs/1807.03653).
 Please cite it if you use this code for your own research.

-## Databse description
+## Database description

 There are three different datasets considered in the experiments (Wine, Adult and Default Credit).
 Each dataset has each own folder, containing: